 Describing the new Ku-Ka product as “exciting”, Buchman continued to hedge slightly on the precise launch and operational dates of Viasat’s remaining satellite launches before it completes its constellation, citing the vagaries of launch systems, operations and achieving the satellite’s full orbit after initial insertion.

 Viasat’s first-generation Ka-Ku-band system flew on Virgin America before the carrier was acquired by Alaska Airlines.
-The nextgen system is seen below.
+The nextgen system is seen above.

 - Gloves are off as Viasat CEO talks IFC opportunities